EVERYTHING YOU NEED TO KNOW ABOUT CAVIAR

 Caviar are the eggs produced by particular species of female sturgeon.
 Once caviar is harvested, it is rinsed and brined.
 The name “caviar” is French and is derived from the Persian root khaviyar, from the word khaya (egg).
 Caviar is placed in tins or jars that are kept at near-freezing temperatures to allow the fish eggs to age.

 Caviar is graded based on certain characteristics, which influences its cost and popularity.
 The fish eggs’ size, texture, and taste are evaluated to determine the caviar’s grade.
-There are different types of caviar, including:

 - Almas: This gold colored caviar is harvested from albino Iranian Beluga sturgeon that are 60- to 100-years-old.
 This critically endangered sturgeon species swims in the southern Caspian Sea.